ProgrammingWithYagle/Zombie-Survival-2.0/docs/world/generation.md

 # World Generation

-- The player could select the world size, depending on the pixel amount (there could be five size, which are the following:
+- The player could select the world size, depending on the pixel amount

+**NOTE**: The pixels here are logical / art pixels within a drawing (not the actual physical pixels displayed on a monitor), a single drawn pixel could be several physical pixels combined (this doesn't signify resolution)

+(there could be five size, which are the following:
 1. tiny - 1024 pixels
 2. small - 2048 pixels